Developer(s) – Interplay Entertainment

 Originality – 6/10

-Although this game was one of the first to do many of the things that it did, it still stands out to me for all the wrong reasons.
-It was nowhere near as revolutionary as it’s spiritual predecessor, and to me, it doesn’t stand out as one of the most revolutionary RPGs, or one of the best in terms of overall quality, since like many games in the series overall, I found far too many problems with it to look upon it in the same light as others.
+Although Fallout was one of the first to do many of the things that it did, it still stands out to me for all the wrong reasons.
+It was nowhere near as revolutionary as its spiritual predecessor, and to me, it doesn’t stand out as one of the most revolutionary RPGs, or one of the best in terms of overall quality, since like many games in the series overall, I found far too many problems with it to look upon it in the same light as others.

 Overall, Fallout, whist eventually paving way for a brighter future for the series, got off to a pretty bad start in my opinion.
-The gameplay is far too repetitive for an RPG, it lasts nowhere near al long as the average RPG of the time, and I even have a hard time seeing how this game was anywhere near as influential as other players suggest it is compared to the many Japanese RPGs that had been released prior, such as Final Fantasy and Chrono Trigger.
+The gameplay is far too repetitive for an RPG, it lasts nowhere near as long as the average RPG of the time, and I even have a hard time seeing how this game was anywhere near as influential as other players suggest it is compared to the many Japanese RPGs that had been released prior, such as Final Fantasy and Chrono Trigger.